Abd al-Ahad

 ʻAbd al-Aḥad (ALA-LC romanization of عبد الأحد) is an Arabic male given name.
 It is built from the Arabic words ʻabd and al-Aḥad, one of the names of God in Islam.
 It is listed in the Qur'an, which give rise to the Muslim theophoric names.
 It means "servant of the only One".
-Abd al-Ahad is also common among Arabic-speaking Christians, particularly Syriac Catholics -- several of whose clergymen, including the late patriarch Ignatius Peter VIII Abdul-Ahad, have borne the name.
+Abd al-Ahad is also common among Arabic-speaking Christians, particularly Syriac Orthodox, Syriac Catholics, and Chaldean Catholics -- several of whose clergymen, including the late patriarch Ignatius Peter VIII Abdul-Ahad, have borne the name.
+It was chosen as the Arabic equivalent of Dominic.
+For Christians with the name Abd al-Ahad, the name is interpreted as 'Servant of Sunday' with 'Ahad' signifying Sunday and 'Abd' meaning servant.
+The title 'Servant of Sunday' symbolizes a dedication or devotion to Sunday, which holds particular significance in Christianity as the day of Christ’s resurrection and a day of worship and rest.